+/!
 Do not run input and output cables close together

 d.
 Connect AC power.
-See points 6 and 7 in SAFETY section.
+See points 6, 7 and 8 in SAFETY section.
+For C10/C14 always check mains voltage switch before connecting.
 N.B.
 Do not switch the unit on until the loop outputs and signal inputs have been properly connected.